-The notion of childbearing as constituting the "normal" role of a woman supports previous research examining identity in endometriosis (Hudson et al., 2016) and also research on PCOS, where ideas about the naturalness of childbearing were associated with describing infertility as "freakish" (Wilmott, 2000, p.110).
-This sense of feminine failure was not always constructed as purely functional; while discussing her hysterectomy as a result of endometriosis, Kristy stated that "I don't feel I am fulfilling my role as a woman" referring to a biological aspect of womanhood.
-However in a later extract, she also expressed that she felt "less feminine, less attractive," moving to a construction of women contingent on social stereotypes about feminine appearance (Wilmott, 2000).
+The notion of childbearing as constituting the "normal" role of a woman supports previous research examining identity in endometriosis (Hudson et al., 2016) and also research on PCOS, where ideas about the naturalness of childbearing were associated with describing infertility as "freakish" (Wilmott, 2000, p.
+110).
+This sense of feminine failure was not always constructed as purely functional; while discussing her hysterectomy as a result of endometriosis, Kristy stated that "I don't feel I am fulfilling my role as a woman," referring to a biological aspect of womanhood.
+However, in a later extract, she also expressed that she felt "less feminine, less attractive," moving to a construction of women contingent on social stereotypes about feminine appearance (Wilmott, 2000).

 The extracts explored in this theme make clear the distress many of the women expressed at feeling they were no longer themselves, and specifically no longer women in a sense which was meaningful for them.
-As Lily points out "I'm not a woman.. how can I be if I can't do normal womanly things?"
+As Lily points out: "I'm not a woman.
+How can I be if I can't do normal womanly things?"
 Lily does not elaborate on what these womanly things might be, but reasons that if these activities cannot be performed this automatically precludes claiming identity as a woman.

+Theme 2

-Theme 2 "I'm not some crazy hypochondriac woman": Doubting one's own sanity the trivialisation of symptoms they had experienced, especially from medical professionals such as GPs, had led them to doubt their own bodily experiences and their own sanity:
+"I'm not some crazy hypochondriac woman": Doubting one's own sanity.
+An additional source of distress was participants feeling that others did not believe their accounts of their experiences, or that others regarded symptoms of endometriosis as psychosomatic.
+Receiving a diagnosis of endometriosis was constructed as a relief because the trivialisation of symptoms they had experienced, especially from medical professionals such as GPs, had led them to doubt their own bodily experiences and their own sanity: